H.R. 2410: Revitalizing Downtowns and Main Streets Act

 Lower-income renters

-They would gain access to units that must stay rent-restricted for 30 years, with at least 20% of units reserved for households at or below 80% of area median income.
-In qualified census tracts and difficult development areas, the reserved units must serve households at or below 60% of area median income.
+At least 20% of units in each converted building stay rent-restricted for 30 years, reserved for households at or below 80% of area median income.
+In distressed neighborhoods, those units serve households at or below 60% of area median income.

 Economically distressed downtowns and neighborhoods

-Areas designated as qualified census tracts, difficult development areas, or certain areas under section 301(a)(3) of the Public Works and Economic Development Act of 1965 could benefit from up to $3,000,000,000 in specially designated credit authority.
-That could help steer redevelopment toward places with the greatest economic strain.
+Qualified census tracts, difficult development areas, and certain areas under the Public Works and Economic Development Act can tap up to $3 billion in specially designated credit authority, concentrating redevelopment where economic strain is highest.

 Who is affected by H.R.
 2410?

-States would have to run the allocation process under a conversion credit allocation plan approved by the local governmental unit.
-The plan must evaluate financial feasibility, affordable housing creation, proximity to transit and employment, support for small businesses, local government support, and readiness.
+States run the allocation process under a conversion credit plan that evaluates financial feasibility, affordable housing created, proximity to transit and jobs, support for small businesses, local government backing, and the building's readiness.

 Local governments